Vladislavs Gabovs: Club career

-On 5 October 2009 Dinaburg was disqualified from the Latvian Higher League suspected of match fixing.
-On 8 January 2010 Latvian Football Federation, furthermore, conditionally disqualified 13 of the club's players, one of whom was also Gabovs.
-His involvement in match fixing though was never proven and in February 2010 Gabovs went on trial with FK Ventspils, signing a contract with them for two years.
+On 5 October 2009, Dinaburg was disqualified from the Latvian Higher League, suspected of match fixing.
+Furthermore, on 8 January 2010 the Latvian Football Federation conditionally disqualified 13 of the club's players, one of whom was also Gabovs.
+His involvement in match-fixing was never proven and in February 2010 Gabovs underwent a trial at Ventspils, signing a contract with them for two years.
 In 2010, he helped the club finish the domestic league as runners-up and also lifted the Baltic League trophy.
-In 2011 Gabovs became the champion of Latvia, won the Latvian Cup and once again participated in the final of the Baltic League, where Ventspils lost to Gabovs' future club Skonto Rīga.
-After the 2011 season Gabovs was included in the LFF Latvian Higher League Team of the Tournament.
+In 2011, Gabovs became the champion of Latvia, won the Latvian Cup and once again participated in the final of the Baltic League, where Ventspils lost to Gabovs' future club Skonto Rīga.
+After the 2011 season, Gabovs was included in the LFF Latvian Higher League Team of the Tournament.

-At the end of 2011 Gabovs suffered a serious injury, breaking his leg and being out of football for several months.
+At the end of 2011, Gabovs suffered a serious injury, breaking his leg and being out of football for several months.
 In order to recover and reestablish himself as a first eleven player he joined METTA/Latvijas Universitāte, helping the club retain a place in the top tier of Latvian football in the 2012 season.
 His overall performance was praised by the club officials and Gabovs was nominated as one of the candidates for the METTA/Latvijas Universitāte Player of the Year award.

-In February 2013 Gabovs moved to his former club's rivals and one of Latvia's top clubs Skonto Rīga, establishing himself in the first eleven soon after joining.
+In February 2013, Gabovs moved to his former club's rivals and one of Latvia's top clubs Skonto Rīga, establishing himself in the first eleven soon after joining.
 In 2013, he helped the club finish the league as the runners-up with only one loss throughout the whole season.
 Furthermore, Skonto participated considerably well in the UEFA Europa League qualification, beating the Moldovan club FC Tiraspol on aggregate and the Czech side Slovan Liberec at home.
 In January 2014 Gabovs went on trial with the English Football League Championship club Blackpool, but due to managerial change at the time he was refused a place in the team.
 After the retirement of midfielder Juris Laizāns, Gabovs was elected as Skonto Rīga new captain for the upcoming season.
 Under his captaincy the club reached the Latvian Cup final, losing to FK Jelgava in penalties.
 Disregarding Skonto's immense financial problems, long-term debts, unpaid wages and sanctions from the Latvian Football Federation the club finished the 2014 season with Gabovs playing a substantial role in the right-back position.